revk/ESP32-Faikin/README.md

 If you have the existing Daikin wifi unit on a cable with 5 pin `S21` plug, it is simply a matter of changing it to the `Faikin` module.
 However, in other cases you may need to obtain a cable and connect to your air-con unit.
 The S21 cable is *one to one* wired, i.e. pin 1 to pin 1.
 Note that Pin 5 is ⏚.

 **WARNING** Messing about in your air-con unit can be dangerous with live power, and could damage the unit.
 Take all precautions necessary and you mess with your air-con unit at your own risk!
-Not, `X403` is a non isolated version of `S21` so if you wire to that your Faikin will be live, so needs to be inside the case somewhere, and don't wire anything while the power is on...
+Note, `X403` is a non isolated version of `S21` so if you wire to that your Faikin will be live, so needs to be inside the case somewhere, and don't wire anything while the power is on...
 See [X403](https://github.com/revk/ESP32-Faikin/issues/208).

 There have been various discussions on this - Daikin appear to have a *standard* connector that is `S21`.
 They seem to have this in models that even have build in WiFi modules (see image).
 You need a JST-EH 5 way connector for `S21`.
 However the module can also be wired to units that have an `X50A` connector, with slightly different cabling.
 The discussions have various comments on this, but please do ask.